open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 ## Introduction

-In the 26th century, humankind has colonized hundreds of worlds in Earth's interstellar neighborhood, only to stumble upon a hostile alliance of aliens known as the Covenant.
+> "In the 26th century, humankind has colonized hundreds of worlds in Earth's interstellar neighborhood, only to stumble upon a hostile alliance of aliens known as the Covenant.
 Motivated by the Prophets' promises of ascension to godhood in the form of the eponymous Halos, a series of ring-shaped superweapons built by the ancient race of the Forerunners, the Covenant are bent on humanity's destruction.
+With the apocalyptic Human-Covenant War concluded, members of both sides are faced with an uncertain future in a politically complex environment of numerous different factions and affiliations, while ancient Forerunner entities and technologies continue to involve themselves with the galaxy's affairs."

+- [Halopedia Entry on the Halo Universe] (https://www.halopedia.org/)

+This game allows you to enact battles from any part of the Halo timeline.

 You can find out more about Halo at [Halo Waypoint: The Official Halo Website](https://www.halowaypoint.com/).